 You do get a few types of different indoor warm gloves;

 - Fingerless or Half Finger – They are tea tops of fingers gloves.
 The fingerless gloves in which your fingers are completely open from the bottom.
-Then you also get half-finger gloves in which only half of the finger is open, or the three-quarter finger gloves, in which case the tips of your fingers are open.
+Then you also get half-finger gloves in which only half of the finger is open, or the three-quarter finger gloves, in which case your fingertips are open.

-- Full Finger – Full finger wool or thinner top gloves are also ideal to wear at home indoors for cold hands.
-They cover your entire hand and your fingers, and they usually have touch screen-sensitive fingertips on, mostly the thumb and the two forefingers.
+- Full Finger – Full finger wool or thinner top gloves are also ideal for cold hands at home indoors.
+They cover your entire hand and fingers and usually have touch screen-sensitive fingertips, mostly the thumb and forefinger.

 - Thermal Heated – You also get thermal heated gloves, which are usually more of auto gloves.
-You get the option of electrically heated gloves that use carbon wires inside the gloves, and that are operated with a battery to heat your hands.
-Thus, these thermal gloves are very thick and not ideally suitable for work and other tasks around the house.
+You get the option of electrically heated gloves that use carbon wires inside the gloves and that are operated with a battery to warm your hands.
+Thus, these thermal gloves are very thick and unsuitable for work and other tasks around the house.
 Then you get thermal heated gloves with a fleece or wool or a warm lining to keep your hands warm and an outer shell that is windproof and keeps the heat in.

 - Wool or Acrylic – Natural wool or synthetic acrylic wall gloves are also very comfortable and can keep your hands warm at home or in the office.
-If you’d need to do fine activities such as typing crocheting, and arts and crafts, then I would opt for fingerless wool or acrylic gloves.
-However, for regular activities, the full finger will or acrylic gloves, or comfortable and warm.
+If you need to do fine activities such as typing, crocheting, and arts and crafts, I would opt for fingerless wool or acrylic gloves.
+However, the finger will, or acrylic gloves are comfortable and warm for regular activities.

 - Fabric – You also get fabric-type gloves such as cotton, polyester, or spandex that are thinner and more stretchable and provide some warmth for your hands, but they allow much more dexterity.

-- Fingerless Glove Mitten – The lost laptop that I want to discuss is the fingerless glove and Mitten in one.
-Now, this is an excellent invention, as it is a fingerless wool glove that has a cover similar to a mitten, so you can keep your fingers warm when needed, and you can open it up again to use your fingertips.
+- Fingerless Glove Mitten – The lost laptop I want to discuss is the fingerless glove and Mitten in one.
+This is an excellent invention, as it is a fingerless wool glove with a cover similar to a mitten, so you can keep your fingers warm when needed and open it up again to use your fingertips.

 Glove Fabrics